Layover: Long-distance rail and bus

-A layover in long-distance travel by train or intercity bus is a break that a passenger must take between vehicles in a multi-vehicle trip.
-It is the time spent at a terminal after leaving one vehicle and waiting to board the next.
+A layover in long-distance travel by train or intercity bus is a break that a passenger must take between vehicles in a multi-vehicle trip or while changing the mode of transportation.
+It is the time spent at a terminal or hub after leaving one vehicle and waiting to board the next.
 Many inter-city and international trips include layovers.

 As in mass transit, a layover in long-distance travel may provide for a break taken by the operator.
 A vehicle is said to be laying over after it finishes its route and is waiting prior to a return trip, or is taking a break to change crews or for the crew to rest.

 Air

 In air travel, a stop or transfer (from one airplane to another) is considered to be a layover or connection up to a certain maximum allowed connecting time, while a so-called stopover is a substantially longer break in the flight itinerary.
+For flight crews, a 'layover' generally indicates a longer, usually overnight, break between flights.

+For airlines that adopt hub-and-spoke network operations, layovers at an airline hub are a necessary aspect of the travel experience.
+Because layovers increase total travel time, the need for and length of a layover can have a major influence on purchasing decisions for passengers.
 The maximum time depends on many variables, but for most U.S. and Canadian itineraries, it is 4 hours, and for most international itineraries (including any domestic stops), it is 24 hours.

-In general, layovers are cheaper than stopovers, because notionally layovers are incidental to traveling between two other points, whereas stopovers are among the traveler's destinations.
+In determining layover time within a hub-and-spoke network, airlines must consider multiple factors, notably airport congestion and passenger expectations.
+During a layover, a plane must be refueled, its cabin cleaned, and provisions restocked.
+Layovers also allow for crew changes, as well as maintenance checks and, when needed, minor repairs.
+Traditionally, airlines have sought to minimize layover duration due to the presumption that total journey time is an important consideration for passengers.
+However, this can create stresses on both airline crews and airport operations, increasing costs and ground congestion.
+For passengers, if the layover time is too short, there is an increased risk of missing the connecting flight or having to rush between planes, which can make such a flight less desirable.

+Some airports are designed with amenities for travelers with long layovers such as gyms, yoga studios, movie theaters, and fine dining restaurants.

+In the early 2000s, the marketing of stopovers to long-haul travellers increased with a focus on providing a mid-journey break of one or more nights at a destination between a traveller's origin and final destination.
+These often are developed as a partnership between airlines, airports, and tourism organizations.
+Passengers may include a stopover in their journey for a variety of reasons, including travel logistics and expenses, the opportunity to visit a different destination, or take a "mini-holiday" during travel.